Tshepangnkwe/CourseCritique-Database/README.md

 # CourseCritique Database

-A comprehensive SQL database for managing and analyzing university course feedback, reviews, and academic data.
+A comprehensive PostgreSQL database for managing and analyzing university course feedback, reviews, and academic data.
 This project is designed for academic analytics, reporting, and as a foundation for course review web applications.

 ---